pontus-vision/talend-tools/tools-root-github/CONTRIBUTING.md

 #### Body
 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.
+The body should include the motivation for the change and contrast this with previous behaviour.

 #### Footer
 The footer should contain